E-Ink Reader

 Run Program

-Execute the startup.sh script in the e-ink-reader folder to run the project:
+Open the system terminal and execute the build.sh script in the e-ink-reader/demo-inkscreen-reader path to run the project: